backdrop-contrib/better_exposed_filters/README.txt

 Form dialog.
 Set the "Exposed form style" to "Better Exposed Filters" and make your configuration changes in the resulting dialog.
 Each filter is listed based on the label given in the exposed filter dialog.

+Views 3.x also introduces the idea of the exposed form allowing site builders to expose other options such as sort and pager.
+BEF allows you to customize those settings as well.

 -- CUSTOMIZATION --